-In Photoshop CS5 and CS6, 3D functionality was part of Photoshop Extended.
+In Photoshop CS6, 3D functionality was part of Photoshop Extended.
 All features in Photoshop Extended are part of Photoshop CC.
 Photoshop CC does not have a separate Extended offering.

 Create 3D repoussé | CS5

-Beginning Photoshop CS6, the repousse feature has changed and is now called 3D Extrusion.
-For details, see Create and adjust 3D Extrusions.
+Beginning in Photoshop CS6, the repousse feature changed and is now called 3D extrusion.
+For details, see Create and adjust 3D extrusions.

 The term repoussé describes a metalworking technique in which object faces are shaped and patterned by hammering on the opposite side.
 In Photoshop, the Repoussé command converts 2D objects into 3D meshes, which you can precisely extrude, inflate, and reposition in 3D space.